 Reading: ‘Older’ Newborns and Featured Artists: Amber Scruggs, Jenni Jones, Lacey Meyers, Corinne McCombs, Sara Blanco.
 Go behind the scenes with these 5 photographers to see how they set up (natural and studio light), the gear they use, and a full gallery from a session.
 Bonus PDF on maternity posing.

-Assignment: Creating your dream images.
+Assignment: Creating your dream images and finding your style.

 Study Along students will have access to all materials and will be able to view all content and conversation in the main workshop forum and receive access to their own private subforum for peer study groups and image shares.
 Study along students will not be able to ask the instructor questions or request instructor feedback on their assignments.